 See a full sized image of the Mr Kite Poster.

-In between shooting scenes for the Penny Lane film on the 7th February, The Beatles had lunch at the Top O’ The Hill restaurant at 48 High Street, where they were joined by Micky Dolenz from The Monkees.
-This was reported in The Sevenoaks Chronicle the following week:
+In between shooting scenes for the Penny Lane film on the 7th February, The Beatles had lunch at the Top O’ The Hill restaurant at 48 High Street, where they were joined by Micky Dolenz, from the hugely popular American group and TV show, The Monkees.

 While filming Strawberry Fields Forever in Knole Park on 30th and 31st January 1967, The Beatles used Bligh’s Hotel at 135 High Street as a dressing room.
 This is now The Oak Tavern & Tap House.